Q: What are the kingdom, phylum, and class designations for carnivorous plants?

 "Family," "Genus," and "Species."

-Since carnivorous plants evolved several times, they are not all in the
+Since carnivory in plants evolved several times, they are not all in the

-same plant Family.
+same plant Order.
 On the next FAQ entry I have this information summarized.

 By the way, finer-level subdivisions such as subspecies, variety, and form, are used in